danielsundermeier/knowledge/leben/zitate.md

 great life, you just need to put together a string of enough great days.
 While everyone's great day is different, Pete's includes time outside, exercise, time with family, socializing with friends and some hard work. - [The Medicine of Mustachianism](https://www.mrmoneymustache.com/2020/04/14/the-medicine-of-mustachianism-a-guest-post-from-marla/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+MrMoneyMustache+%28Mr.+Money+Mustache%29)

 > “I realized that everything around me existed because someone put in the work to make it exist.
 Then I realized that if I wanted something to exist, I could make it happen if I wanted to.
 And then I wondered about all the great things we don’t have, that we could, if only someone were to make them happen.
 What a different world that would be.” - [Joshua Levy](https://twitter.com/ojoshe)

+> "Fall in love with some activity, and do it!
+Nobody ever figures out what life is all about, and it doesn't matter.
+Explore the world.
+Nearly everything is really interesting if you go into it deeply enough.
+Work as hard and as much as you want to on the things you like to do the best.
+Don't think about what you want to be, but what you want to do.
+Keep up some kind of a minimum with other things so that society doesn't stop you from doing anything at all." ― Richard Feynman

+> "Instead of wondering when your next vacation is, maybe you should set up a life you don’t need to escape from."" — Seth Godin